 Do you have a sense of humour?
 Are you naturally resilient and a team player who can work collaboratively in a multi professional team?

-To be considered for this role, you will be a dynamic, passionate practitioner who can demonstrate a real commitment to the education of children with autism and ideally have a proven track record of supporting learners whose needs lie on the autism spectrum.
+To be considered for this role, you will need to be able to demonstrate a real commitment to the education of children with autism and ideally have a proven track record of supporting learners whose needs lie on the autism spectrum.

 Being a Learning Mentor takes bravery, patience and commitment.
 But working with autistic people gives so much more in return.

 For more information, to receive a full Job Description, to arrange a visit or an informal chat please contact Rachel Barnard, Executive Business & Finance Manager on 01189424750 or via email at Rachel.email@example.com.
 Please note we do not accept CVs.